LoserPanda/DevOps-with-Docker/README.md

 # DevOps with Docker

 This repository is used to submit solutions to the DevOps with Docker course that can be found at https://docker-hy.github.io/.
-The course consists of three parts.
+The course consists of different parts.
 Here each part and it's exercises are submitted to a separate folder.
 Below are listed the exercises completed from each part.

+## Part 0

+Exercises done: First Exercise

 ## Part 1